 A reverse mortgage loan helps homeowners who are at least 62 years old access the equity they have built up in their homes.
-While retirees benefit most from a reverse mortgage, other reverse mortgage candidates can also benefit from this type of loan.
-Additionally, consulting with mortgage refinance companies can provide additional insights into how a reverse mortgage might fit into your financial strategy, even if you do not need funds immediately.
+Retirees benefit most from a reverse mortgage, but other reverse mortgage candidates can also benefit from this type of loan, even if they do not need funds immediately.

 If you are considering applying for a reverse mortgage loan, it’s essential to know what makes you eligible for the loan, how it works and what to look for in a reverse mortgage funding company.

 Who is best suited for a reverse mortgage?
-Many reverse mortgage borrowers use the proceeds to pay off other debts, cover monthly expenses, or renovate their homes.
+Many reverse mortgage borrowers use the proceeds to pay off other debts, cover monthly expenses or renovate their homes.
 Others use a reverse mortgage to protect or maintain their lifestyle in retirement.
-Understanding whether you qualify for this type of mortgage program is crucial, as there are three main types of candidates for which reverse mortgage loans are ideal.
+There are three main types of candidates for which reverse mortgage loans are ideal.

 The first ideal candidate for a reverse mortgage is a homeowner with several years left to pay off their mortgage yet still has sufficient equity in the home.
 A reverse mortgage is a beneficial option for this candidate because instead of making monthly payments to a traditional mortgage loan, they receive funds through a reverse mortgage to supplement the money they need for retirement.
 Here’s why this person might consider a reverse mortgage: